 4. Mobile, Mobile, Mobile

 Mobile fundraising is on the rise.
 A survey found that mobile giving has increased 80 percent since 2013 and that 18 percent of donors say they have given through their mobile devices.
-More and more people access internet via their phones rather than through desktop computers, laptops, and tablets.
+More and more people access the internet via their phones rather than through desktop computers, laptops, and tablets.

 In order to meet the donors where they’re at (and for many – that’s on their phones), you need to include a mobile strategy into your fundraising plan.